 8. Place under the grill for 8-10 minutes, or until the cheese is golden and crispy.
 Place under the grill for 8-10 minutes, or until the cheese is golden and crispy (Image 8).

-Roasted Mediterranean Vegetables With Halloumi and Baked Orzo, Mushroom Rigatoni Ragu and Creamy Gochujang Pasta
+Other vegetarian pasta recipes you should try out: Roasted Mediterranean Vegetables With Halloumi and Baked Orzo, Mushroom Rigatoni Ragu and Creamy Gochujang Pasta.

 No, you do not need to rinse pasta for baked ziti.
-Itโs best to avoid rinsing it so that the starch from the pasta can help bind the sauce.
+It’s best to avoid rinsing it so that the starch from the pasta can help bind the sauce.

 Yes, you can put meat in baked ziti.
 Ensure you cook the meat before mixing it into the ziti to avoid undercooked/unevenly cooked meat.